addthis/addthis-jquery/README.md

 ```

 #### Set a Profile ID

+When you create an account on addthis.com, we assign you a profile ID to provide analytics, configure settings, etc. To find your profile ID, log in to your addthis.com account, select the three dots in the top navigation, select "More," and identify your profile ID in the "General" section.
+Select an option below to set up your profile ID for the module.

 Include `addthis_widget.js` in HTML with an AddThis profile ID.
 Replace `YOUR_PROFILE_ID` below with a profile ID.
 This can be added anywhere on your page.